Superbro525Alt/ConcertSeatBooker_ComputerScience/README.md

 # Overview of Approach
-I used JavaScript integrated with google firebase to make the program.
+I used JavaScript integrated with google Firebase to make the program.
 The program allows you to view the booking menu and an admin menu to see the profit and loss projections.
 In the booking menu the user can view the rows of seats and select which ones they would like to book.
 When the user has selected the seats, they want they can view their cart and a popup will appear in the middle of the screen.
 This will show each seat and the price of it and a button to confirm the booking.
-If the user presses the checkout button the seats booked will be added to an external database hosted at firebase so they cannot be booked again.
+If the user presses the checkout button the seats booked will be added to an external database hosted at Firebase so they cannot be booked again.
 There will also be a back button on the view cart menu to close the popup and book more seats.
 On the main menu there is another option for Perth Modern School Admins to view the total profit and loss projections and to add, remove or change expenses for the night.
 The script generates two pie charts, one for the expenses to provide a visual aid to see the expenses.
 The other pie chart will display the profits per row to show how much profit each class of seats are making the school.
 The evaluation button on the main screen will show the evaluation as specified in the task sheet.
 The majority of the questions are conditional, depending on the current state of the database.
 The program will query the database (this may take a bit of time) and show the results.

 # Development Environment
 I developed this program in Pycharm Professional react-js environment.
 I used the react-js environment because i have previously developed in vanilla javascript and would like to try something new.